ncbi/blast_plus_docs/README.md

 Remember to [stop](https://cloud.google.com/compute/docs/instances/stop-start-instance) or [delete](https://cloud.google.com/compute/docs/instances/stop-start-instance) the VM to prevent incurring additional cost.

-# A Step-by-Step Guide using Docker and BLAST
+# A Step-by-Step Guide Using the BLAST+ Docker Image
 In this section, we will cover Docker installation, discuss various `docker run` command options, and examine the structure of a Docker command.
 We will use the same basic example and explore alternative approaches in running the BLAST+ Docker image.

 Input data